nkonstantinou/nkonstantinou_website/content/home/lab.md

 weight = 1  # Order that this section will appear.

 title = "# Cognitine Neuroscience Lab"
-subtitle = "We study human cognition using behavioural experiments, neuroimaging and brain stimulation"
+subtitle = "We study `human cognition` using `behavioural experiments`, `neuroimaging` and `brain stimulation`.
+We are housed at the `Rehabilitation Clinic` of the Department of Rehabilitation Sciences at the Cyprus University of Technology"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.